 If you initiate a graceful shutdown as described previously, the Raspberry Pi will boot up again when the RTC reached 12:15.

 Instead of waking up at a certain time, it's possible to program the device to boot up the Pi after a delay expressed in seconds.
 For example, to tell the PiVoyager to boot up a Raspberry Pi one hour after it shuts down, you could type

-pivoyager wake 3600.
-Note that the wake function and the alarm are mutually exclusive: you cannot have both at the same time.
+pivoyager wakeup 3600.
+Note that the wakeup function and the alarm are mutually exclusive: you cannot have both at the same time.